 – On the Mark Charity Drive-In –

 A fundraising event to benefit Red Deer charities during a time of need.
-This event will benefit Red Deer Regional Health Foundation.
+This event will benefit THE CENTRAL ALBERTA HUMANE SOCIETY!
 All equipment and manpower is 100% volunteer!
 No person or company will be receiving compensation for participating in this event.
 The only deductions will be to cover licensing and transaction fees.

 The Red Deer Food Bank will be on hand for anyone wishing to bring non-perishable food items to donate.

 Tickets will not be available at the gate and must be purchased in advance.